-There's a lot of talk about getting kids to eat healthy foods, but what about getting them on board with healthy drinks?
-What kids drink can drastically affect the amount of calories consumed, as well as the amount of calcium needed to build strong bones.
+We know it's important to get kids to eat healthy foods, but what about getting them on board with healthy drinks?
+What kids drink can greatly affect how many calories they consume and the amount of calcium (needed to build strong bones) their bodies get.

 For kids of all ages, water and milk are the best choices, so let them flow.
-Not only is water calorie-free, but drinking it teaches kids to accept a low-flavor, no-sugar beverage as a thirst-quencher.
-Because a cup of milk has 300 milligrams of calcium, it can be a big contributor to your child's daily needs.
+Besides having zero calories,water is a no-sugar thirst-quencher.
+And 1 cup of milk has 300 milligrams of calcium, so it's a big contributor to a child's daily needs.

 Here's how much calcium kids need each day: